hhuang-code/human-policy/README.md

 | - data: placeholder for data with some visualization scripts
 | - docs: documentations
 | - hdt: main learning framework
+| - human_data: script and interface for collecting human demonstration data
 | - sim_test (legacy): legacy ALOHA cube transferring test as a dummy example for sanity check
 ```